syntasso/kratix-docs/docs/main/04-guides/07-scheduling.md

 worker-2   1h
 ```

-Kratix will react to the new Destination by scheduling the installation of the Jenkins Promise
+Kratix will react to the new Destination by scheduling the Jenkins Promise
 to the the correct bucket.
 After a couple of minutes, you should see the Jenkins Operator
-running on the new worker cluster:
+deployed and running on the new worker cluster:

 ```shell-session {3}
 $ kubectl --context ${WORKER_2} get pods